usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 an attacker will have access to a set of plaintext and corresponding ciphertext and will try to retrieve the key.
-A cipher will typically be considered secure if no practical attacks exists, that is, no attack that can be carried out in a reasonable time (_eg._ tens of thousands of years), or set up at a reasonable cost (_eg._ billions of dollars).
-However, even when crytanalysis fails to break a cipher, its implementation might be vulnerable to [_side-channel attacks_](https://en.wikipedia.org/wiki/Side-channel_attack), which rely on monitoring a cipher execution in order to recover secret data.
+A cipher will typically be considered secure if no practical attacks exists, that is, no attack that can be carried out in a reasonable time (_e.g._ tens of thousands of years), or set up at a reasonable cost (_e.g._ billions of dollars).

+Even when crytanalysis fails to break a cipher, its implementation might be vulnerable to [_side-channel attacks_](https://en.wikipedia.org/wiki/Side-channel_attack), which rely on monitoring a cipher's execution in order to recover secret data.
 A typical example is _timing attacks_: when a cipher uses a condition on a secret data, the execution time will vary depending on this data.
 For instance, consider the following C code that checks if